First Crusade: Definition, Summary, Major Battles & Facts

 Who were the Muslim Seljuks?

-The Seljuks were a Turkish tribe that emerged to regional dominance by uniting the various fractured people in the eastern Islamic world.
+The Seljuks were a Turkish tribe that rose to regional dominance by uniting the various fractured people in the eastern Islamic world.
 With winds in their sails, the Seljuks, particularly under the reign of Malik-Shah I (r.
 1072-1092), ramped up their campaigns in the region, seizing most parts of Asia Minor and northern Syria.
 As a result, the Seljuks came into open confrontation with the Byzantine Empire.

 The Seljuks successfully captured cities like Antioch and Edessa.
 Those military victories allowed them to establish the Sultanate of Rum.
 Nicaea, in northwest Asia Minor, was chosen as the capital of the Muslim Seljuks.
 Soon the city of Jerusalem came under the control of the Seljuks.
 They had seized the prized territory from the Shiite Fatimids.